HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Figure 1" %}

-</div><!-- new-content -->

 ### Data Elements for Requesting Attachments

-When requesting attachments, the following data elements are needed to associate an attachment to a claim or prior authorization. <span class="bg-success" markdown="1">They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 Request for Additional Information (RFAI) and x12n 278 response elements in the following table. {% include X12_IP.md %} </span><!-- new-content -->
+When requesting attachments, the following data elements are needed to associate an attachment to a claim or prior authorization.
+They are mapped to the [CDex Task Attachment Request Profile] elements and the corresponding x12n 277 Request for Additional Information (RFAI) and x12n 278 response elements in the following table. {% include X12_IP.md %}

 {% include requests-277_278.md %}